 One of the biggest mistakes that you can make is borrowing more money than you actually need.
 Some students do not realize how quickly student loans add up, and they borrow the maximum amount of money they are offered.
 What happens is the initial $20,000 you borrowed turns into $40,000 by the time you pay it off.

 It is important to only borrow the amount of money needed for tuition, books, and school-related payments.
-You should avoid taking out student loans and then fully living on them, using them for spring break vacations, and similar.
+You should avoid taking out student loans or any other student financial supplement schemes and then fully living on them, using them for spring break vacations, and similar.

 Pay Your Interest as it Accumulates